Looking back, around and ahead

 When I got back from Grand Cayman, I picked up a cheap wooden dual-line kite from Costco.
 I was living in Brentwood, and would drive down Sunset Boulevard to the beach at Pacific Palisades to fly it.
 It was fun, but wasn’t really controllable and fell apart easily.
 A few years later I discovered a kite shop at the Redondo Beach pier (Sunshine Kites) and bought some nicer kites.
 These flew better, and I would go down to Belmont Shore and fly them every so often.
 I wasn’t very good.

-That changed in ’96 when I picked up a Revolution at the kite shop at the Huntington Beach pier (Kite Connection-thanks, Dave!).
+That completely changed in ’96 when I picked up a Revolution at the kite shop at the Huntington Beach pier (Kite Connection-thanks, Dave!).
 For me, this was not just a Revolution, but a revelation.
 The Rev is a quadline kite-2 lines at the top and 2 at the bottom on each side connect the kite to a handle in each hand.
 Compared to a dual-line kite, there’s basically no comparison.
 The extra set of lines and the shape of the kite enable you to control the speed and position of the kite with astonishing precision.
 Without too much effort, you can make it stop, hover, reverse, go sideways and spin.
 Here’s an example from me messing around, and John Baressi’s Bugs Bunny routine from 2017 Marseille Kite Festival.
 That fall was the American Kiteflyers Association Convention in Santa Monica.
 I went, and was seriously hooked.
 I would fly all day on weekends, after work, and sometimes I would take off work and fly during the day too.
 With all that time flying, I got pretty good pretty quickly.

 I started competing in ’97.
 In ’98 I came in 7th in the conference, and in ’99 I came in 3rd in the conference with 2 firsts, a 2nd and a 3rd.
 I went to Nationals in Muncie, flew a flawless routine and won.
 In 2000, I moved up to Masters class, competing against multiple national champions and legends in the sport.
 Daunting.
 I placed 4th in the conference in ’00, 3rd in ’01, 5th in ’02.
 By this time there were 2 kids to take care of, so my time at the beach became less and less.
 I was also trying to craft a new ballet routine, and went through several pieces of music, including Gentle Giant, a cut from the Ice Age soundtrack and an edit of a gamelan inspired piece by Wendy Carlos that got me a press mention at the Berkeley Kite Festival in ’02.